abberdeen/circuitid-csharp/docs/MessageCampaignsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new MessageCampaignsApi(Configuration.Default);
-            var messagecampaigns = new Messagecampaigns(); // Messagecampaigns | The JSON object that will be posted to the REST API endpoint.
+            var messagecampaignsCreateOrPatch = new MessagecampaignsCreateOrPatch(); // MessagecampaignsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetMessageCampaign200Response result = apiInstance.CreateMessageCampaign(messagecampaigns);
+                GetMessageCampaign200Response result = apiInstance.CreateMessageCampaign(messagecampaignsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)